GuavaCZ/calendar/README.md

 ## Custom Event Content
 By default, we use the default view from the calendar package.
 However, you are able to use your own by overriding the `getEventContent` method on your calendar widget class.

-In order to keep things performant, the blade view is rendered **once** on the server and then re-used for every event.
-Thus, you **cannot** access the event data from the server side via Blade or Laravel, or do any server-side operations.
+In order to keep things performant, the blade view is rendered **once** on the server and then re-used for every calendar.
+Thus, you **cannot** access the calendar data from the server side via Blade or Laravel, or do any server-side operations.

-However, each event is wrapped in an alpine component, which exposes the event data that you can freely use using [AlpineJS](https://alpinejs.dev/).
+However, each calendar is wrapped in an alpine component, which exposes the calendar data that you can freely use using [AlpineJS](https://alpinejs.dev/).

 If you only have one type of events or events that render the same way, you can simply return a view or a HtmlString from the getEventContent method: